fabglv/Lemke-Howson/README.md

 # Lemke-Howson
-An implementation the Lemke-Howson Algorithm, a method for finding a Nash Equilibrium in two-player, non-cooperative games.
+An implementation the Lemke-Howson Algorithm, a method for finding a Nash Equilibrium in two-player, non-degenerate games.

 The Lemke-Howson algorithm and its implementation through integer pivoting are described in sections 3.4 and 3.5 of [1].
 The modifications described in section 3.6 to handle degenerate games have not been implemented.